 If CNS symptoms (e.g., excitement, restlessness, convulsions, psychotic behavior) occur, physostigmine (which does cross the blood-brain barrier) may be used.
-Physostigmine 0.5 to 2 mg should be slowly administered Do not place syringe on a sterile field. intravenously and repeated as necessary up to a total of 5 mg in adults.
+Physostigmine 0.5 to 2 mg should be slowly administered intravenously and repeated as necessary up to a total of 5 mg in adults.
 Proportionately smaller doses should be used in pediatric patients.